Crispy Lemon Thyme Chicken Thighs

 Lemon Thyme Chicken Prep:

-- Season both sides of chicken with salt and pepper.
+- Debone the chicken thighs.
+Season both sides with salt and pepper.
+If you aren't sure how to debone, check out this story.
 If making this dish right away, marinate the chicken, skin side up, with half of one whole lemon juice and 2-3 sprigs of thyme for 15 minutes.
-See notes for meal prep method.

 Pan-fry, Roast, or Ari-fry: